 While cat litter sizes can vary between cats, on average, most cats have about three to five kittens per litter.
 Because a cat can technically get pregnant every three months or so, a single female cat can give birth to more than two hundred kittens in her lifetime!

-There are various factors that can influence your cat’s litter size, but in general, a pregnant cat means your family is about to grow by anywhere between three and nineteen new kittens!
-Spaying and neutering your pets is the only real way to prevent cat pregnancies, but if raising kittens is something you’re excited about, it can be a great way to expand your family by several adorable new faces.
+Various factors can influence your cat’s litter size, but in general, a pregnant cat means your family is about to grow by anywhere between three and nineteen new kittens!
+Spaying and neutering your pets is the only real way to prevent cat pregnancies, but if raising kittens is something you’re excited about, it can be a great way to expand your family with several adorable new faces.

 How Young Is Too Young?

 Most cats live, on average, to be between 13 and 15 years old.
 However, female cats can become pregnant as early as four months old and, unlike humans, never go through menopause.
 This means that your cat can become pregnant from the time she is four months old throughout the rest of her life.

 Also, unlike humans, cats show no sign of slowing down as they age.
 This means that not only do they not stop getting pregnant as they age, but there are no real health risks associated with pregnancy in older vs. younger cats.
 A ten, eleven, or twelve-year-old cat is just as likely to get pregnant and carry the litter to term as is a one, two, or three-year-old cat!

 Unless your cat is spayed, she is perfectly capable of having a litter four times a year for an average of fifteen years.
 The kittens can quickly add up, especially if you live in an area with several other cats, and the prospect can become daunting.